simmo/personal/src/routes/blog/next-chapter-zone-dazn.md

 People.
 Projects.
 Work/life balance.

-When I think back to the baby-faced youngster that walked in the door as a Senior front-end developer, I was also going through a massive change in my personal life.
+When I think back to the baby-faced youngster that walked in the door as a senior front-end developer, I was also going through a massive change in my personal life.
 I was juggling a lot.
 But always felt there was a team of people wanting me to succeed as much as I did.

-7 years later, as a slightly grey-haired, Lead front-end developer, I can, hand on my heart, say I have given it my all.
+7 years later, as a slightly grey-haired, lead front-end developer, I can, hand on my heart, say I have given it my all.
 Of course, I've been paid for my time, but I have taken away so much more; friends for life, skills and a whole new version of myself.
 I would not change a thing.

 Some of my highlights have been; creating prototypes for BBC iPlayer, creating a ticket-buying platform for South West Trains, re-platforming Greene King pubs and bringing online purchasing and configuration to the stairlift industry across 6 global markets, all during a pandemic with Stannah.